 The following summary of the material Cayman Islands, PRC and U.S. federal income tax consequences of an investment in our ADSs or ordinary shares is based upon laws and relevant interpretations thereof in effect as of the date of this registration statement, all of which are subject to change.
 This summary does not deal with all possible tax consequences relating to an investment in our ADSs or ordinary shares, such as the tax consequences under U.S. state and local tax laws or under the tax laws of jurisdictions other than the Cayman Islands, China and the United States.
-To the extent that the discussion relates to matters of Cayman Islands tax law, it represents the opinion of part of the extent it relates to PRC tax law, it represents the opinion of CM Law Firm, our counsel as to PRC law.
+To the extent that the discussion relates to matters of Cayman Islands tax law, it represents the opinion of a counsel as to Cayman Islands law, and to the extent it relates to PRC tax law, it represents the opinion of CM Law Firm, our counsel as to PRC law.